MohamedNazir/webscraping_go/README.md

          ├──  domain           # Contains the domains struct, in this web app it contains response format struct.
          ├──  handler          # Contains handler files.
          ├──  service          # Contains service files where core business logic resides.
-         ├──  network          # http outbound request for other urls